Mindful Self-Compassion Training

 Trained Teachers of Mindful Self-Compassion

-All programs are taught by trained MSC teachers.
-The process of becoming a trained teacher starts of with taking the 8 Week or 5 Day Intensive training ourselves.
-Then we work to embody the practices by cultivating a daily mindful self-compassion practice.
-Many of us already had a daily meditation/contemplative practice so this training added another layer of warmth and depth to our practice.
-Attendance at a week long silent retreat is also a prerequisite for taking the MSC teacher training.
-The week long intensive MSC teacher training was taught by the people who developed and researched the program: Dr. Chris Germer, Dr. Kristen Neff, Michelle Becker and Steve Hickman.
-We were mentored while teaching our first class by The Centre for Mindful Self-Compassion before finally receiving designation as a Trained MSC Teacher.
+All our programs are taught by trained MSC teachers.
+The process of becoming a trained teacher started with taking the full 8 week or 5 day MSC Intensive Training.
+Then we practiced the meditations and exercises slowly cultivating our own daily mindful self-compassion practice.
+We attended a 5 day Silent Meditation Retreat before attending the week long intensive MSC Teacher Training.
+We were supported and mentored throughout the teaching of our first class by The Centre for Mindful Self-Compassion and then finally received designation as a Trained MSC Teacher.

 That was just the beginning.
 Teaching Mindful Self-Compassion requires an ongoing personal daily practice.
 We walk the talk, modelling mindfulness and self-compassion within ourselves, with our co-teachers and with the group.